Your Knees and SkisInjury Prevention

 Skiing is predominantly a lower body sport and it pays to train the muscle groups of the entire kinetic chain.
 This means working the core muscle groups (abdominal muscles and the low back), the hips, the thighs, the knees and the calves.
 Some upper body training can also be helpful.

-Six key exercises that can greatly improve strength and conditioning and prevent injury include the following:
+Six key exercises that can improve strength and conditioning and prevent injury:

 - Plank stabilization